 There’s nothing like a making big pot of hot chocolate after playing in the snow or during family game night.

-If you’re wanting to make a large quantity of hot chocolate for a winter party, see my Crockpot Hot Chocolate recipe, which includes serving tips.
+If you’re wanting to make a large quantity of hot chocolate for a winter party, see my Homemade Crockpot Hot Chocolate Recipe for a Crowd, which includes serving tips.

 What types of cocoa powder should I use?